This country-specific Q&A provides an overview to employment and labour law in Sweden.

 Information relating to the employer’s business is protected by the Act on the Protection of Trade Secrets.
-The Act defines a trade secret as information concerning the business or industrial relations of a person conducting business or industrial activities, which that person wants to keep secret and that the divulgation of it is likely to cause damage as regards competition.
-An employee who wilfully or through negligence exploits or reveals an employer’s trade secret of which the employee has been informed of during the course of the employment under such circumstances that the employee understood, or ought to have understood, that the employee was not allowed to reveal it, shall compensate the damage caused by the action.
-This applies only after termination of an employment if special reasons are at hand, e.g., if the employee immediately starts working for a competitor and uses trade secrets belonging to the former employer in the new employment.
+The Act defines a trade secret as information concerning the business or industrial relations of a person conducting business or industrial activities, which that person wants to keep secret and which the divulgation of is likely to cause damage as regards competition.
+An employee who wilfully or through negligence exploits or reveals an employer’s trade secret of which the employee has been informed during the course of the employment under such circumstances that the employee understood, or ought to have understood, that the employee was not allowed to reveal it, shall compensate the damage caused by the action.
+This only applies after the expiry of an employment if special reasons are at hand, e.g., if the former employee immediately starts working for a competitor and uses trade secrets belonging to the former employer in the new employment.

 Further, an employer may require the employee to enter in to an agreement of confidentiality.
 This may be included in the employment agreement as a provision or as a separate agreement.

 Are employers obliged to provide references to new employers if these are requested?